khjklujn/state_machine/README.md

 * Easy to maintain the documentation--the diagrams are derived from the implementation.
 * Easy to generalize--state machines are composable--just have one state machine invoke another.
 * Easy to parallelize--see line above.
+* Generalized pattern for implementing rollback on failure--idempotency.

 Additionally, the framework provides credential management functionality that makes it more convenient to use encrypted values than copy-and-paste hard-coded clear-text values.
 There is also convenient protection against clear-text credentials leaking into the log files.